winccoa/javascript-examples/telegram_bot/javascript/tgbot/README.md

 ## Installation

-1. Copy this directory to the drive where your WinCC OA projects are residing.
+1. Clone or copy this repository locally.

 2. Integrate this directory as a sub-project of a WinCC OA project.